TimothyKBook/project-ethel/README.md

 * `thresh`: Condition for selling.
 The bot will only sell Ethereum if you will obtain more than `thresh` times as much USD as you had last time.
 Express as a number near 1 (ie, `1.005` is 0.5%).
 * `eps`: The difference in value between long and short moving average to pay attention to.
 Express in dollars (ie, `0.05` is 5 cents).
 * `start_usd`, `start_eth`: Starting amounts of USD and ETH to work with.

+# TODOs

+* Integrate Poloniex API.
+* Change printing mechanisms to allow any choice of currency pair.
+* ????
+* Profit!